dinomatic/docs.dinomatic.com/source/docs/akurai/breadcrumbs.md

 By default breadcrumbs for posts pages includes categories, however you can add blog page as well.
 Just make sure to check the box _Include blog page in posts breadcrumbs_.

-### Structured Data
+### Schema.org markup

-Akurai also includes structured data markup for [breadcrumbs](https://developers.google.com/search/docs/data-types/breadcrumb) out of the box, so you don't need to do anything.
+Akurai also includes structured data (schema.org) markup for [breadcrumbs](https://developers.google.com/search/docs/data-types/breadcrumb) out of the box, so you don't need to do anything.

 > **Do not enable breadcrumbs option in Yoast, as you'll end up having duplicate markup.**